jordan-west/LD39/README.md

 ## About

 This is my entry for Ludum Dare 39 under the theme "Running out of power".
-It is my first time taking part, and I definitely ran out of time (see lack of audio and...well, levels).
+It is my first time taking part, and I didn't manage to implement everything I was planning to (such as audio and more levels).
 Despite being incomplete, I think this is a solid prototype that demonstrates what I was trying to achieve.

 Power Down is a puzzle platformer where you are a blob with the ability to shoot out a beam from your antenna that is capable of powering down objects that it touches.
 Using this, you must traverse the levels and solve puzzles by triggering objects.